btholt/complete-intro-to-react-v5/lessons/typescript.md

 ```

 Because of the rest of the work we did, App needs no changes!
 Hooray! 🎉

+Last thing: open `index.html` and change the link from `App.js` to `App.tsx` and then you should be good to go!

 This probably felt burdensome to do.
 In fact, it is.
 I had a difficult time writing this!
 Converting existing JS codebasees to TypeScript necessitates a certain amount of writing and rewriting to get all the type signatures in a place that the compiler can verify everything.
 Be cautious before you call for your team to rewrite.